 - Build a fence.
 Solid fences are not recommended as burglars can easily climb them.
 The best options include ornamental or chain-link ones.
 Barbed wire and ones with sharp-pointed tops are also good options.

 - Have friendly relationships with your neighbors.
 If you know your neighbors, you know what types of people you are surrounding yourself with.
 Also, good neighbors will also keep a watch on your house in case they see someone who wants to break in.
-You may be outside during working or school ours.
-Neighbors who work from their home or are retired can help you spot suspicious activity when you aren’t anywhere near your property.
+You may be outside during work or school hours.
+Neighbors who work from their homes or are retired can help you spot suspicious activity when you aren’t anywhere near your property.
 They can also call the police if they see strange things happening in or around your house.